hayeah/sike-react-course/flexbox/index.md

 Flexbox, in contrast, was designed specifically for creating UI for the modern web.
 It is not simple, and just like any other complex layout engine, you'd sometime find it behaving in surprising ways.
 Almost always, though, there's a straightforward explanation why.

 It does take practice to use flexbox well.
-But compared to traditional layout with CSS, flexbox is so much easier!
+But compared to traditional layout with CSS, Flexbox is so much easier!